-The Business Research and Innovation Pilot (the program) was announced as part of the National Innovation and Science Agenda as a pilot with funding commencing 1 July 2016.
+The Business Research and Innovation Initiative (the program) was announced as part of the National Innovation and Science Agenda, with funding commencing 1 July 2016.
+The program received additional funding in the 2020-21 Budget under the Regulatory Technology (RegTech) Commercialisation Initiative.